dqops/dqo/docs/checks/column/datetime/text-match-date-format-percent.md

 # text match date format percent data quality checks

-A column-level check that validates the values in text columns match one of predefined date formats.
+Verifies that the values in text columns match one of the predefined date formats, such as an ISO 8601 date.
- It measures the percentage of rows that match the expected date format in a column and raises an issue if not enough rows match the format.
- The default value 100.0 (percent) verifies that all values match an expected format.
+ Measures the percentage of valid date strings and raises a data quality issue when too many invalid date strings are found.

 ___